Radio Zamaneh: History

-In 2003, the Dutch parliament planned to establish a Persian-language television station in the Netherlands, but after negative reactions from the Iranian government, the project was halted.
-Proposals were put forward for promoting independent journalism in Iran and eventually the budget was divided between a number of projects, with Radio Zamaneh and Shahrzad News receiving the bulk of the funding.
+In 2003, the Dutch parliament planned to establish a Persian-language television station in the Netherlands and halted the project after negative reactions from the Iranian government.
+Proposals were put forward for promoting independent journalism in Iran, and eventually the budget was divided among a number of projects, with Radio Zamaneh and Shahrzad News receiving the bulk of the funding.

 In 2006, after three years of negotiations, the Radio Zamaneh board selected London-based Persian journalist and radio producer Mehdi Jami as the director of Radio Zamaneh.
-Jami moved to Amsterdam, where he held a workshop to initiate Radio Zamaneh's activities inviting more than 30 Iranian writers, journalists and bloggers from San Francisco, Washington D.C., Toronto, London, Paris, Berlin, Cologne, Prague and Tehran.
+Jami moved to Amsterdam, where he held a workshop to initiate Radio Zamaneh's activities inviting more than 30 Iranian writers, journalists and bloggers from around the world.
 Shahrokh Golestan, Abbas Maroufi, Mohammad-Reza Nikfar, Jamshid Barzegar, Nikahang Kowsar and Behzad Bolour were among them.
 After a 5-day workshop, Radio Zamaneh released a statement calling itself the "Voice of Persian Bloggers".